 During your stay you’ll have the opportunity to tour the dairy barn and see how things run day to day.
 One of my favorite parts of our stay was learning about how technology has transformed the family’s dairy operations.

 In 2015, they installed Rita the Robot and ever since she’s helped automatically milk the cows.
-Each cow has an RFID bracelet that not only tracks their movement, but also the last time they visited the milking station and how much they produced.
+Each cow has an RFID bracelet that tracks their movement.
+It also tracks the last time they visited the milking station and how much they produced.
 When the cow enters the milking station, their RFID chip lets the automated system know whether or not it’s time for them to milked and Rita takes care of the rest.

 It was so much fun to get a peek behind the scenes at a working dairy farm and learn what goes into caring for the cows every day.